MarksmanDynamics/Hooker/README.md

 - [ ] Proper error handling
 - [ ] Input validation
 - [ ] Test OS compatibility
-- [ ] improve compatibility with different OS'
+- [ ] Improve compatibility with different OS'
+- [ ] Add a way for Hooker to retrieve info from the webhook using the discord API

 ### Disclaimers